 PAOLA CATIZONE (ITALY)

 ‘Smudge’ was a series of seven performances during which seven white dresses were turned black through the performers interaction with paper, powder graphite and movement.
 The movement sequence is derived from a dance exploration which aims at awakening the skin through friction with the ground.
-The dresses were made by the performer and the videos were filmed during every daily performance, gradually building into a long sequence of filmed actions.
+The dresses were made by the Catizone and the videos were filmed during every daily performance, gradually building into a long sequence of filmed actions.
 Embodied drawing was the methodology used.
 Notions of female purity and impurity were suggested in the work.
 This work was time based; the installation, consisting of the dresses and the video, changed during the week, with one white dress turning black every day and with the video expanding daily to include every new performance.

 Paola Catizone is a visual artist, an arts educator and a yoga, movement and embodiment facilitator.
-Paola is originally Italian and she has lived and worked in Ireland for many years.
+Catizone is originally Italian and she has lived and worked in Ireland for many years.
 She holds a BA and MFA from the National College of Art and Design in Dublin, Ireland.
 Embodied awareness and the interconnectedness of all life underlie this artist’s work.
 Drawing, sculptural performance and installation are central to her practice.
 She has combined the immediacy and physicality of drawing and the directness of Performance Art to produce a series of drawing performances and inter- disciplinary collaborations spanning the last decade.
-Paola’s interest in contemporary environmental philosophies and practices inform her work.
+Catizone’s interest in contemporary environmental philosophies and practices inform her work.
 She believes in the need for collective and collaborative approaches to sustainable living on this planet, and in the power of art to effect change.